shuyelin06/Obsidian-Notes/content/Classes/STAT410/(Working) Known Continuous.md

 $$
 \Gamma(\alpha) = \int_0^\infty t^{\alpha - 1} e^{-t} dt
 $$
+> This complicated looking expression is essentially just scaling a function $x^t e^{-t}$ so that it becomes a valid pdf.

+Conceptually, we can relate the Gamma distribution to the Poisson distribution.
+If the Poisson distribution measures the probability of $x$ successes in some time interval $t$, then the Gamma distribution is measuring the probability of "waiting" a certain amount of time $x$ for $\alpha$ successes, where $\beta$ is our average rate of success.

 > [!Abstract] Theorem: Gamma Function
 > Given the Gamma function, we have the following properties.